EU and US join up against China on Taiwan

 It marked the first time the EU had taken a firm stance alongside the US on the South China Sea and Taiwan situations.

-The joint statement also took China to task on two other sensitive issues - its human-rights abuses of the Uighur Muslim minority and its anti-democratic crackdown in Hong Kong.
+The joint statement also took China to task on two other sensitive issues - its human-rights abuses against the Uighur Muslim minority and its anti-democratic crackdown in Hong Kong.

 The Western powers accused Beijing of creating "a large-scale network of 'political re-education' camps", which practiced "forced labour" of Uighurs and "forced sterilisation" of Uighur women.